Fate/Stay Night: Unlimited Blade Works (film): Reception

 Other aspects of the film received more positive feedback.
-Theron Martin noted that, compared to the TV series, the film did not involve elements of the harem genre, and that the romance between Shirou and Tohsaka Rin was well-developed.
+Martin noted that, compared to the TV series, the film did not involve elements of the harem genre, and that the romance between Shirou and Tohsaka Rin was well-developed.
 Chris Homer of The Fandom Post noted that in comparison to Shirou's unpopular characterization in the TV series, the film depicted how Rin helped him learn from his weaknesses and maintain his "hero's ideology", even giving lessons to Archer.
 Homer also praised the development of Archer, who he called "the main star of the picture", and believed that the film successfully illustrated his opposition to Shirou.
 Martin also singled out Shirou's idealism as the main theme of the film adaptation and noted interesting similarities between Archer and Kiritsugu Emiya, including "how to become a hero and not turn out to be [a] cynic".
 However, The Fandom Post reviewers noted that although the different development of the characters in the film contrasted with that of the 2006 TV series, they welcomed the film's ending.

 In comparison to the 2006 TV series, the film's visuals were praised, with reviewers noting that this was to be expected of a film adaptation.
 All critics gave high marks to battle scenes between servants, the most spectacular of them recognized the battle between Saber and the Berserker.
-Chris Beveridge, however, emphasized that although the film's visuals were superior to the 2006 TV series, they were visually inferior to the later Fate/Zero series produced by Ufotable in 2011.
+Beveridge, however, emphasized that although the film's visuals were superior to the 2006 TV series, they were visually inferior to the later Fate/Zero series produced by Ufotable in 2011.
 Ross Liversidge commented positively on the color scheme of the film.
 John Rose negatively reacted to replacing content from sexual scenes in the visual novel with "inappropriate neon inserts", but acknowledged it would have been difficult to include the original version due to its mature content.
 Kenji Kawai's music also received praise.

-Chris Beveridge said that the film was good on its own, but looked "just ridiculous" in comparison to the anime adaptation of Fate/Zero.
-The film was the last joint project of Studio Deen and Type-Moon management.
+The film was the last joint project between Studio Deen and Type-Moon management.
 Four years later, Type-Moon contracted Ufotable to make a television adaptation of the Unlimited Blade Works storyline, following their previous successful adaptations of Fate/Zero and The Garden of Sinners.